 Fourth, we have assumed that workers can freely move across industries.
 This assumption is useful because cities have distinct industry specialization.
 Thus, spatial reallocation of labor also implies industry reallocation.
 For example, scaling up employment in New York, San Francisco and San Jose implicitly requires increasing the number of workers in finance and high tech, since tradable sector employment in these three cities is heavily concentrated in finance and high tech.
 The assumption of inter-industry mobility is clearly false in the short run.
 For example, it would be hard to relocate a Detroit car manufacturing worker to a San Francisco high tech firm overnight.
-On the other hand, the assumption is more plausible in the long run, as workers skills -especially the skills of new workers need to adjust, because not all the workers are spatially reallocated in our counterfactual exercises.
+On the other hand, the assumption is more plausible in the long run, as workers skills -especially the skills of new workers entering the labor market --- can adjust.
+In this respect, it is important to note that not all the workers need to adjust, because not all the workers are spatially reallocated in our counterfactual exercises.
 In addition, not all workers are employed in the tradable sector.
 While wages are set in the tradable sector, two third of the labor force is employed in the non-tradable sector, which is arguably much less specialized.